 Free accessibility testing tools include:

-- The WAVE Accessibility Checker by (WebAIM): Highlights issues directly on your page with visual indicators
+- WAVE Accessibility Checker: Highlights issues directly on your page with visual indicators

 - AudioEye Free Accessibility Compliance Checker: Identifies 30 WCAG violations